Ponjinge/NFT-Viewer/nft_gallery/README.md

 ## TODO

 - [x] Make it depolyable
-- [ ] Scaffold the project with mock data
+- [x] Scaffold the project with mock data
+- [x] Tidy up the build process
 - [ ] Add the ability to view specific NFTs
 - [ ] Add Routing to the application
 - [ ] Ratelimiting